 Understanding AvSuper’s asset classes

-Individual investments get classified into asset classes or categories.
-Combined, these asset classes make up the whole investment portfolio of the AvSuper Fund.
+Individual investments get classified into asset classes or sectors.
+Combined, these asset classes make up the investment options and portfolio of the AvSuper Fund.
 When investing, different asset classes can impact on your overall investment performance.
-Some studies have even indicated that up to 90% of differences in returns between investment portfolios can depend on adequately diversified asset allocations rather than the actual asset performance.
+Some studies have even indicated that up to 90% of differences in returns between investment portfolios can depend on adequately diversified asset allocations more than the actual asset performance.

 An asset class is a category of investments that exhibit similar characteristics in the market place.
 Within each asset class the investments should have similar risk and return profiles and similar laws and regulations performing in a similar manner to each other.
 Understanding what to expect from each asset class helps AvSuper and more importantly, helps you to make the right investment decisions.